 There are three main steps to take when adjusting your camera:

 - First, you need to set your aperture according to your needs.
-The wider the aperture, the more objects will be focused on.
+The wider the aperture, the more you can focus on a single object or person.

 - Secondly, adjust the shutter speed.
 Shutter speed is adjusted based on the motion of your client or background.
 Playing with your shutter speed can help you achieve intentionally blurry backgrounds.